Japan Series MVP Lineage - Men Who Shone on Autumn's Grand Stage

 Pitcher vs Batter MVP Trends

 Historically, pitcher and batter MVPs are roughly equal.
-Short series favor dominant pitchers who can win multiple games, though modern bullpen specialization has made three-win performances rare, shifting the balance toward position players.
-Kodai Senga's two-start, two-win MVP in 2020 showed pitching dominance still carries weight.
+Short series favor dominant pitchers who can win multiple games, though bullpen specialization has made three-win performances rare, shifting the balance toward position players.
+Sho Kurihara's batting MVP in 2020 (with Kodai Senga earning the Outstanding Player Award through two starts and two wins) showed both batting and pitching dominance carry weight in MVP selection.

 What MVPs Tell Us

 Series MVPs often emerge from unexpected sources, with unheralded players rising to the occasion.
-Shugo Maki's 2024 MVP symbolized DeNA's upset run from third place.
+Masayuki Kuwahara's 2024 MVP symbolized DeNA's upset run from third place.
 The MVP lineage is NPB history itself, each name evoking the great games and unforgettable moments of October baseball.